Progress: Modernization

 Alfred Marshall (1842–1924), a British economist of the early 20th century, was a proponent of classical liberalism.
 In his highly influential Principles of Economics (1890), he was deeply interested in human progress and in what is now called sustainable development.
 For Marshall, the importance of wealth lay in its ability to promote the physical, mental, and moral health of the general population.
 After World War II, the modernization and development programs undertaken in the Third World were typically based on the idea of progress.

 In Russia the notion of progress was first imported from the West by Peter the Great (1672–1725).
 An absolute ruler, he used the concept to modernize Russia and to legitimize his monarchy (unlike its usage in Western Europe, where it was primarily associated with political opposition).
 By the early 19th century, the notion of progress was being taken up by Russian intellectuals and was no longer accepted as legitimate by the tsars.
 Four schools of thought on progress emerged in 19th-century Russia: conservative (reactionary), religious, liberal, and socialist—the latter winning out in the form of Bolshevist materialism.

 The intellectual leaders of the American Revolution, such as Benjamin Franklin, Thomas Paine, Thomas Jefferson and John Adams, were immersed in Enlightenment thought and believed the idea of progress meant that they could reorganize the political system to the benefit of the human condition; both for Americans and also, as Jefferson put it, for an "Empire of Liberty" that would benefit all mankind.
 In particular, Adams wrote “I must study politics and war, that our sons may have liberty to study mathematics and philosophy.
 Our sons ought to study mathematics and philosophy, geography, natural history and naval architecture, navigation, commerce and agriculture in order to give their children a right to study painting, poetry, music, architecture, statuary, tapestry and porcelain.”

 Juan Bautista Alberdi (1810–1884) was one of the most influential political theorists in Argentina.
 Economic liberalism was the key to his idea of progress.
-He promoted faith in progress, while chiding fellow Latin Americans for blind copying of American and European models.
+He promoted faith in progress, while chiding fellow Latin Americans for blind copying of United States and Europe models.
 He hoped for progress through promotion of immigration, education, and a moderate type of federalism and republicanism that might serve as a transition in Argentina to true democracy.